MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 **Answer**: Yes, the customer can [test their MFA](~/identity/authentication/tutorial-enable-azure-mfa.md#test-microsoft-entra-multifactor-authentication) through the manual setup process for MFA.
 We encourage customers to set this up themselves and test, please work with your user community to extend their controls beyond the Azure portal and apply to CLI/API and other sign-ins.

-**Question**: What if I already has MFA enabled, what happens next?
+**Question**: What if I already have MFA enabled, what happens next?

 **Answer**: Customers that already require MFA for their users who access the applications listed previously don't see any change.
 If you only require MFA for a subset of users, then any users not already using MFA will now need to use MFA when they sign in to the applications.